How I Avoided Holiday Shopping Through a Donation Exchange

 Below are a few tips.
 Keep in mind that these tips are for donation exchanges through the mail or Internet.
 I've never done a face-to-face exchange.
 Please share your ideas for this in comments.

-• Communicate your plan early in the shopping season before family members have the chance buy you a typical gift.
-An adaptation of the e-mail I sent this year is below.
-Feel free to adapt it for your situation.
+• Communicate your plan early in October before family members have the chance buy you a typical gift.
+Below is an adaptation of the e-mail I sent this year.
+Feel free to change it for your situation.

 • State clearly that the donation exchange is in place of a traditional gift giving.
 Ask them politely to not buy you gifts.